The design goals of nyssr.net

 To ensure that code remains maintainable, it is important to allow code to communicate only through dedicated interfaces.
 Of course, these should be well documented at the same time.
 The implementation, on the other hand, should be invisible so that no connections are used away from the intended interfaces.

 The use of messages to connect small modules is fully consistent with this paradigm.
 Messages are also not passed in code, but their description in JSON or XML.
 The client's programmers use it to generate code.
 There is no need to exchange interfaces and classes.
-By the way, with this nyssr.net is already prepared for the use of other programming languages than JAVA, because for each language a generator can be designed easily.
+By the way, with this nyssr.net is already prepared for the use of other programming languages than Java, because for each language a generator can be designed easily.

 Another highlight is the use of the service registry in nyssr.net .
 Services are used in the kernel and are based on interfaces.
 For low-level tasks, the use of interfaces is necessary.
-The service registry and the package starters ensure that only one file in a JAVA package is public (visible).
+The service registry and the package starters ensure that only one file in a Java package is public (visible).

 Messages instead of interfaces as APIs

 Messages have another advantage when used as an API.
-They are much more resilient than the interfaces often used in JAVA programming.
+They are much more resilient than the interfaces often used in Java programming.

 Interfaces must be distributed, i.e. the client of one service receives code from another service for direct use.
 Now, if even a small thing changes in the interface, not only the service has to be recompiled.
 The service user must also always be on the same level.